Apple In-App Purchase - SK2

 Introduction

-For broadcasters who are currently using our StoreKit 1 integration endpoint, Cleeng ensures a smooth transition to StoreKit 2 using our seamless integration solution.
+For clients who are currently using our StoreKit 1 integration endpoint, Cleeng ensures a smooth transition to StoreKit 2 using our seamless integration solution.

 This integration simplifies the migration process by using a robust transformation layer that translates StoreKit 1 API calls to StoreKit 2, ensuring all existing functionalities are preserved.